Deep Neural Networks Inspired by Differential Equations: Introduction

-SDEs extend ODEs by incorporating diffusion terms (noise), transforming deterministic systems into stochastic ones.
-This stochasticity induces trajectory variability from identical initial states, improving generalization by capturing richer distributional variations and enhancing reconstruction, which enables the generation of diverse, high-quality samples.
-Randomness is pervasive in deep neural networks, manifested through mechanisms like weight initialization~\cite{narkhede2022review,kumar2017weight}, minibatch sampling~\cite{csiba2018importance}, and stochastic regularization methods such as Dropout~\cite{baldi2013understanding,salehin2023review,labach2019survey,gal2016theoretically} and Gaussian noise injection~\cite{he2019parametric,camuto2020explicit,camuto2021understanding}.
-These strategies profoundly influence a model's generalization performance, optimization dynamics, and robustness.
-Recent investigations strive to rigorously delineate the role of randomness in deep networks via SDEs, giving rise to two primary research trajectories.
-One trajectory emphasizes the explanation and design of stochastic regularization techniques: embedding randomness explicitly within networks using SDE frameworks (e.g., Dropout~\cite{hinton2012improving,srivastava2014dropout} and stochastic depth~\cite{huang2016deep}), which offer coherent mathematical models for network evolution under random perturbations~\cite{lu2018beyond,galeati2022regularization,wang2025convection}.
-Another trajectory employs SDEs to model or inform the dynamics of neural networks~\cite{song2020score,batzolis2021conditional,luo2023image,cao2025generative,cao2023exploring,liu2019neural,jia2019neural,li2020scalable,kidger2021neural,oh2024stable}, subdivided into two further categories: Neural stochastic differential equations (Neural SDEs)~\cite{liu2019neural}, and stochastic flow-based models, exemplified by Denoising diffusion probabilistic models (DDPMs)~\cite{song2020score}.
+SDEs extend ODEs by incorporating a stochastic noise term, transforming deterministic systems into stochastic ones.
+This stochasticity induces trajectory variability from identical initial states, capturing richer distributional variations to improve generalization and enable the generation of diverse, high-quality samples.
+Randomness is pervasive in deep neural networks, arising from weight initialization~\cite{narkhede2022review,kumar2017weight}, minibatch sampling~\cite{csiba2018importance}, and stochastic regularization methods such as Dropout~\cite{baldi2013understanding,salehin2023review,labach2019survey,gal2016theoretically} and Gaussian noise injection~\cite{he2019parametric,camuto2020explicit,camuto2021understanding}.
+These strategies influence optimization dynamics, robustness, and generalization.
+Recent studies employ SDEs to rigorously analyze this randomness, forming two primary research trajectories.
+One trajectory focuses on stochastic regularization: explicitly embedding randomness via SDE frameworks (e.g., Dropout~\cite{hinton2012improving,srivastava2014dropout} and stochastic depth~\cite{huang2016deep}) to provide coherent mathematical models for network evolution under perturbations~\cite{lu2018beyond,galeati2022regularization,wang2025convection}.
+Another trajectory employs SDEs to model network dynamics~\cite{song2020score,batzolis2021conditional,luo2023image,cao2025generative,cao2023exploring,liu2019neural,jia2019neural,li2020scalable,kidger2021neural,oh2024stable}, comprising two categories: Neural stochastic differential equations (Neural SDEs)~\cite{liu2019neural} and SDE-guided generative models, exemplified by Denoising Diffusion Probabilistic Models (DDPMs)~\cite{song2020score}.

-In this work, we present a comprehensive framework for systematically organizing and analyzing deep learning models driven by DDEs and SDEs.
-Firstly, in the aspect of ODE-inspired deep learning, we provide a detailed summary and categorization from two perspectives: neural network architecture design and deterministic dynamics modeling.
-Secondly, regarding SDE-inspired deep learning, we systematically outline key advances in stochastic regularization methods for neural networks and stochastic dynamics modeling.
-Finally, we conduct an in-depth comparative analysis of the performance of DE-based models across multiple experimental tasks, and discuss important challenges and future research directions in this rapidly evolving field.